TheDistractor/TheDistractor.github.io/housemon/rf12input.md

 Using simple tools like ``'nc'`` combined with scripts in Python, Perl, PHP, Node.js, bash etc allow easy control over your devices.
 I make great use of simple bash scripts and cron to send data to my Jeenodes and compatible devices at predefined times.

+<a name="rf12customisation"> </a>
+#### Additional RF12Input customisation

+It is possible to alter the TCP, UDP and Domain Socket binding paramaters using the 'briqs.json' configuration file by using any/all of the following parameters within the config section:

+``"rf12input":{"DomainSocket":"/tmp/rf12input.sock", "Port":3334, "UDPPort": 3334 }``

+*(shown are the default values)*